awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 ![AWS Tracking Application](images/pic3.png)

 #### Application functionality
-A user can perform these tasks in the *DynamoDB Item Tracker^ application:
+A user can perform these tasks in the *DynamoDB Item Tracker* application:

 + Enter an item into the system
 + View all active items